Discover some fascinating facts, figures and truths about the New Seven Wonders.

 Morning excursion to the Vat Phou temple, then transfer to the Vat Phou vessel for a 2-night cruise.
 Cruise down the river stopping at villages and temples en route.
 (B, L, D)

-Fly to Vientiane and connect to an overnight flight back to the UK.
+Fly to Vientiane and connect to an overnight flight to Bangkok.
+Overnight flight home.
 (B)